 You’ve heard it said before, many times, that your facial expression is extremely important when making a first impression.
 Smiling at someone encourages them to smile back at you.
 The person standing before you introducing themselves, wants to like you in these seven seconds.
 They’re hoping to get to know you better and if you smile, they will smile too.
 Stand up tall, don’t waste the smile on your shoes, and instead make eye contact and acknowledge that you see each other, and you are happy to make their acquaintance.

 Assume that of the two of you, the only person who is one hundred percent sure of your name is you.
 If you rush through your words or mumble your sentence, then you’ll spend another few awkward seconds repeating yourself.
 Speaking slowly and clearly gives you time to think, and to calm the raging panic you might still be feeling inside.
 This also makes you sound articulate and intelligent, and it gives your listener time to process what you’re saying.
 You might be tempted to bombard your listener with as much information as possible when you meet them for the first time, but this will only overwhelm them.

 Find Common Ground

 Consider your surroundings or your location.
 Mentally acknowledge what they are wearing or their demeanor.
 Find a way to form a connection, through small talk or by asking a question to open up the conversation.
 If it is imperative for you to make a great first impression with this person then you are hoping that they will find you interesting.
 So, be interested in them!
-When you meet someone for the first time the goal is for you to you make them feel important.
-The pride that you feel in your accomplishments is exactly how they about their own accomplishments.
+When you meet someone for the first time the goal is for you to make them feel important.
+The pride that you feel in your accomplishments is exactly how they feel about their own accomplishments.
 Discuss your shared interests and any accomplishments that you genuinely admire.

 Use Body Language